metropicture/help/presentation.md

 Metropicture is an open source Unix based operating system intended for desktop and tablet devices.

-Instead of a windowing system, the operating system allows displaying more than one app per time through one or more draggable divisors in the horizontal or vertical direction.
+The operating system allows displaying apps side by side horizontally through dynamic divisors.

 ## Side-by-side